About Giant Squid Group

 Devon Spencer is a professional grant writer and non-profit program manager with 15 years experience in leadership and development roles.
 She enjoys working closely with inspiring individuals who have a mission-driven commitment to making the world a better place.
 Having worked in both program services and resource development, Devon brings a love of data-driven decision making, honest communication, and hard-core accountability to her role at Giant Squid Group.
 She lives in ATX with her family.

-Melinda Chow, Grant Writing Consultant
+Cristina Garza, Grant Writing Consultant